Welcome Beverley Oakley

 Forsaking Hope

-Fair Cyprians of London By Beverley Oakley
+Fair Cyprians of London

 Beverley is giving away a $10 Amazon Gift Certificate to a randomly drawn winner via rafflecopter during the tour.
 Please use the RaffleCopter below to enter.
 Remember you may increase your chances of winning by visiting the other tour stops.
-You may find those locations here
+You may find those locations here.

 About the Book: